What is a cost-sharing reduction?

 CSR also increases the actuarial value (AV) of the plan.
 Actuarial value is used to measure the percentage of total medical costs that a plan will cover for an average population; the percentage that it covers for a specific individual will vary tremendously depending on how much health care the person needs during the year.

 The unsubsidized AV of a Silver plan is roughly 70 percent (there’s a de minimus range that allows actual AV to vary a bit above or below that level, with a range of 66 to 72 percent).
-This means that across a standard population, the insureds pay roughly 30 percent of total medical bills, and the insurance company pays roughly 70 percent (again, this will vary significantly from one person another).
+This means that across a standard population, the insureds pay roughly 30 percent of total medical bills, and the insurance company pays roughly 70 percent (again, this will vary significantly from one person to another, depending on the person’s specific claims during the year).

 For eligible enrollees, cost-sharing subsidies increase the AV of a Silver plan to between 73 percent and 94 percent, depending on the enrollee’s income.
 For enrollees with household income from: